7-Factors-to-Consider-When-Purchasing-A-Medical-Suction-Machine

 It’s not enough for a unit to market itself as portable.
 It must actually be portable for people of varying sizes and strengths.
 This requires a lightweight unit that can fit into a tactical bag or on a crash cart without crowding out other vital supplies.

-In tactical emergency situations, you may have to suction several patients in short order.
-That means there will be little time to recharge a unit with weak battery power, so it’s important to select a unit with long battery life.
-A unit that charges more quickly offers more stability and flexibility, so ask about battery charging time as well.
+In tactical emergencies, you may have to suction several patients quickly.
+That means there will be little time to recharge a unit with weak battery power, so selecting a unit with long battery life is critical.
+A unit that charges more quickly offers more stability and flexibility, so ask about battery charging time.

 Hospitals and EMS providers often find themselves overrun by disposable attachments in every shape and size.
 Yet when it comes time to attach a canister or catheter to a unit, you may find that you have every disposable except for the one you need.

-Pick a unit that is compatible either with a wide range of disposables or with the ones you have in the most abundant supply.
+Pick a unit compatible with a wide range of disposables or the ones you have in the most abundant supply.
 Then get rid of any disposables you’ll no longer need.
 To reduce frustration and expedite patient care, store disposables with the unit they fit.

 How many medical suction machines do you really need?
 The answer is almost always more than you think.
 Hospitals that deliver many babies, have large ICUs, act as trauma centers, or are located in sprawling metropolises typically need more units.
 At a minimum, you should aim to have in-wall suction in every room, portable suction on every crash cart, and a suction unit in every surgical room.